wingedonezero/Media-Manager/src/main/java/org/tinymediamanager/ui/components/toast/README.md

   private void onApplySettings() {
     if (validateInput()) {
       applySettings();
-      TmmToastManager.showSuccessToast(this, "Settings applied successfully");
+      TmmToastManager.showSuccessToast(this, "All done", "Settings applied successfully");
     } else {
-      TmmToastManager.showWarningToast(this, "Please correct the validation errors");
+      TmmToastManager.showWarningToast(this, "Please review", "Some validation issues found");
     }
   }
 }